Patchcoat/OpenDice/README.md

 Flip x coins like so
 roll coin x
 The x in the above must be a number.
 It cannot be an equation.

+NOTE: Coins must be in the format "roll coin x".
+Flipping coins and rolling dice at the same time is not recmmended as all the information from the die rolls may not show up.

 ### Tags